 Bullying peaks during these years-especially during the tween years-and is also the most vicious.
 Average middle school student experiences at least one verbal harassment per day.
 Though adults big concerns generally regard cyberbullying, research shows that most bullying starts face to face.
 By nature, bullying is a problem with dysfunctional relationships.
 The most common types of bullying (though not limited to these) are:

 Relational aggression, rumor spreading and emotional bullying are common amongst girls.

 Electronic bullying (via text, IM, pagers, cell phones, websites, Facebook, and emails) also begins.

 Bullying turns to sexual harassment.
 Forty percent of fifth through either graders say they’ve been sexually harassed by peers (mostly boys).

-For more updates on late-breaking news and parenting solutions, go to my website,Michele Borba, refer to my book, The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries (particularly the chapters: Bullying, Bullied, Sensitive, Teased) or follow me on twitter @MicheleBorba.
+For more updates on late-breaking news and parenting solutions, go to my website,Michele Borba, refer to my book, The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries (particularly the chapters: Bullying, Bullied, Sensitive, Teased.
+The book features 100 of my TODAY show segments and if packed with solution-based parenting) or follow me on twitter @MicheleBorba.